macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 For more info check out the [Enhance Docs](https://enhance.dev/docs/learn/concepts/routing/api-routes#middleware)

-We can write a `checkAuth.mjs` middleware function and add it to our protected routes.
+We can write a `check-auth.mjs` middleware function and add it to our protected routes.

-Copy and paste the middleware below into `/app/lib/checkAuth.mjs`.
+Copy and paste the middleware below into `/app/lib/check-auth.mjs`.

 ```javascript
 export async function checkAuth(req) {